Four bodies recovered from wreckage of California plane crash

 The cause of the crash, which the Los Angeles Times said is believed to be the first of a jet aircraft in the history of Los Angeles County's oldest operating airport, is under investigation by the National Transportation Safety Board.

-(Reporting and writing by Steve Gorman; Editing by Cynthia Johnston and Diane Craft; Editing by Bernard Orr)
+(Reporting and writing by Steve Gorman; Editing by Cynthia Johnston and Diane Craft)